Banff Research in Culture 2018

 What is BRiC?

-BRiC is a five-week residency program for junior scholars, artists, writers and other creators held each summer in Banff in the Canadian Rockies.
-This will be the seventh iteration of BRiC.
-Faculty in previous years have included Lauren Berlant, Franco ‘Bifo’ Berardi, Bruno Bosteels, Carolyn Christov-Bakargiev, Michael Hardt, Pierre Huyghe, Brian Jungen, Suzanne Lacy, Catherine Malabou, Claire Pentecost, Nina Power, Pedro Reyes, Sally Tallant, and Astra Taylor.
+BRiC is a residency program for scholars, artists, writers and other creators held each summer in Banff in the Canadian Rockies.
+This will be the eight iteration of BRiC.
+Faculty in previous years have included Lauren Berlant, Franco ‘Bifo’ Berardi, Wafaa Bilal, Bruno Bosteels, Carolyn Christov-Bakargiev, Michael Hardt, Pierre Huyghe, Brian Jungen, Suzanne Lacy, Catherine Malabou, Claire Pentecost, Claudia Rankine, Nina Power, Claudia Rankine, Pedro Reyes, Sally Tallant, and Astra Taylor.

 BRiC is held at The Banff Centre for Arts and Creativity that provides a platform for academics and visual artists to collectively research, explore, and engage in work on a distinct topic each year.
 Applicants undergo a rigorous application and adjudication process, with a total of approximately 20 participants chosen to attend the program (University of Alberta applicants are given some priority).
 Those chosen to attend BRiC are given space to work on their own projects and are also encouraged to collaborate through joint workshops, lectures, and activities organized by the participants, The Banff Centre, and the organizers.
 Through peer interaction, collaboration, art production, consultations and studio visits, participants gain new insights and approaches that can be applied to the creative exploration, study, and development of their work.
 As well, the programs forges lasting networks among researchers and artists, and becomes a basis for future engagement.